Lakens/statistical_inferences/docs/10-sequential.md

 The results show that the action after look 1 was to continue data collection, and that we could reject $H_0$ at the second look.
 The unadjusted mean difference is provided in the row "Overall effect size" and at the final look this was 0.293.
 The adjusted mean difference is provided in the row "Median unbiased estimate" and is lower, and the adjusted confidence interval is in the row "Final confidence interval", giving the result 0.281, 95% CI [-0.02, 0.573].

-The unadjusted *p* values for a one-sided tests are reported in the row "Overall p-value".
+The unadjusted *p* values for a one-sided tests are reported in the row "Overall *p*-value".
 The actual *p* values for our two-sided test would be twice as large, so 0.6668, 0.0477.
-The adjusted *p*-value at the final look is provided in the row "Final p-value" and it is 0.06662.
+The adjusted *p*-value at the final look is provided in the row "Final *p*-value" and it is 0.06662.

 ## Test Yourself